SimpleITK/SimpleITK/Examples/ImageRegistrationMethodBSpline3/Documentation.rst

 It can be important to monitor and observe the transform at each level or iteration.
-When the "inplace" option is enabled, the transform passed as the initial transform will be updated during the registration process which enables it to be used in :ref:`event commands <lbl_filter_progress_reporting>`.
+When the "inplace" option is enabled, the transform passed as the initial transform will be up to date during the registration process which enables it to be used in :ref:`event commands <lbl_filter_progress_reporting>`.

-The previous :ref:`lbl_image_registration_method_bspline2`, is e

 See also: :ref:`lbl_image_registration_method_bspline1`, :ref:`lbl_image_registration_method_bspline2`.